kopancek/devx-scratch/2022/scaletesting/log.snb.md

 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+## 2022-10-26

+@burmudar so I got access to the EKS cluster on AWS to transfer some Bitbucket repos out.
+Accessing the cluster rightfully so, isn't exactly straight forward.
+For any changes that require access to the kube API you first need to add **your** ip to the allowed ip's in the advanced networking panel.
+Now that you've got kube API access all is good right ?
+WRONG.

+You can change the cluster.
+Add services, expose some endpoints, add pods, remove pods but the IP you added earlier is **only** for kube API access.
+Ok, so knowing this, let's ask Google "How do I expose a Pod on EKS".
+All I'm really looking for is just some guidance on setting up a quick and dirty thing.
+Something slightly higher than `kubectl port-forward`.
+Instead, all the resources are about adding a Cloud Load Balancer, adding ingress rules, ingress classes and I was really not to keen on doing any of that since it is aimed at really running a service.
+I had some vague recollection about NodePorts, and eventually I came across the command `kubectl expose` which allows you to quickly create a service and expose some pod.

+With my new found knowledge of `kubectl expose` I started exposing services targeting the bitbucket pod and eventually settled on the following command `kubectl expose pod bitbucket-0 --port=7990 --target-port=7990 --name bitbucket-svc --type NodePort --external-ip=<my external ip>`.
+This created a service which exposed a NodePort on the node of the `bitbucket` pod was running on.
+With the service created I fired up my trusty curl to `<external ip>:7990` ... and get a timeout.
+Looking closely at the service output, I saw that the ports that are mapped are a bit different to how I specified them on the cli `7990:30186/TCP`.
+Reading as to why this happens and it seems EKS has some restriction to only expose NodePorts in the 30000 range.
+Moving on ...
+I fired up curl again with the new port ... and we got a nice fat timeout again.
+I'm pretty sure the kubernetes config is correct (to my laymans brain).

+So I went digging, and eventually I struck gold, by looking at the security allow list of the VPC that is used in AWS for the cluster.
+I saw Idra had a rule to allow postgres, so I added a rule to allow inbound traffic on port `30186`.
+Once the rule got assigned and I fired off a curl ...
+SUCCESS!
+I got the bitbucket dashboard response.

 ## 2022-10-21

 @jhchabran, about generating 200k blank repos: the 200k blank (one commit with a README.md) repos creating is progressing at 26 repos / minute.
 All repos on GH have been created, it's just the push part that takes time.